matthieumeeus/matthieumeeus.github.io/_pages/about.md

 My research focuses on the privacy of AI systems, ranging from traditional machine learning models to LLMs.
 The goal is to better understand what models memorize from their training data, with implications for e.g. user-level privacy, the use of copyright-protected content and beyond.

-## Contact

-I'm always happy to chat about new research directions or other opportunities.
+**Contact.** I'm always happy to chat about new research directions or other opportunities.
 If of interest, please reach out to `matthieumeeus@gmail.com`.

 You can find more about my work through [Google Scholar](https://scholar.google.com/citations?user=QaEzyhEAAAAJ&hl=nl), and can stay updated by following me on [Twitter (X)](https://x.com/matthieu_meeus) or [LinkedIn](https://www.linkedin.com/in/matthieu-meeus-217316141/).

-## A short bio
+### A short bio

 Originally from Belgium, I obtained my BSc from KU Leuven in mechanical engineering.
 Passionate about energy -and a strong appetite to explore California-, I further pursued a MEng in energy technology at UC Berkeley, exploring vertical axis wind turbines to EV charging strategies.
 Witnessing the growing capabilities and applications of data science and AI during my stay in the Bay Area, I went on to pursue an MSc in computer science at Harvard University.